 Soda Springs is a bit more than a ski resort offering tubing, a kid’s specific ski area, a sleigh ride, and an area designed just for learning – with no pressure.
 So if you’re looking for a place to get some quality skiing in on a budget, with plenty of activity for kids, Soda Springs is a great way to cram all into one.

 Homewood Mt – Homewood: 20 miles | 30 minutes

-There are 7 lifts operating on the resort, and there are two different terrain parks as well as a 2-mile long run.
-Homewood gets about 400inches of snow per year, making for skiing and snowboarding that feels like floating.
+7 lifts are operating on the resort, and there are two different terrain parks as well as a 2-mile long run.
+Homewood gets about 400 inches of snow per year, making for skiing and snowboarding that feels like floating.